sanjar-notes/nodejs/home/4_resource_itineraries/1_codevolution_nodejs_beginners/3_Built_in_modules/33_HTML_response.md

 Here, the response a continuous stream that takes a long time. i.e. the client will receive data in chunks.
 (FIXME: how is this continuous, I mean yes, multiple TCP transfers make sense, but aren't we calling `.end` once.
 Maybe there's something going on with "keep-alive).

+FIXME: I'm getting confused between buffers, streams and `fs` functions (when and where do they expose/return streams).